-Why Don't Radiators Come Supplied with Valves?
+Why Don't Radiators Come with Valves?

-In basic terms, they're just like little taps for your radiator, and those taps are either referred to as manual or as thermostatic.
+In basic terms, they're just like little taps for your radiator and those taps are either referred to as manual or as thermostatic.

 Manual and Thermostatic Valves, What's the Difference?

-Manual Radiator Valves Explained
+Manual Radiator Valves

-One of the easiest to use valve available, you just need to twist the top with your hand and it alters the flow of heat into your radiator - simple, just like turning a tap.
+These are one of the easiest valve available to operate - you just need to twist the top with your hand and it alters the flow of heat into your radiator, just like turning a tap.
 Manual valves tend to be simpler and are usually far smaller than thermostatic valves.
 Let's take a look at some of our top picks below.

-Thermostatic Radiator Valves (TRV) Explained
+Thermostatic Radiator Valves (TRV)

 Just like with the manual valve, they’re always used in conjunction with a lockshield.
 Take a look at some of our favourite TRVs below.

 Lockshield valves are supplied with your valve purchase.
 So when you buy a pair of valves, one of them will always be a lockshield.
-Regardless of which radiator valves you choose - manual or thermostatic - the other end of your radiator will feature a lockshield valve.
-That's because it controls the flow of water leaving the radiator and is used to “balance” your system, which just means making sure that all of your radiators heat up at the same rate.
+Regardless of which radiator valves you choose, the other end of your radiator will feature a lockshield valve.
+This is because it controls the flow of water leaving the radiator and is used to “balance” your system, which makes sure all of your radiators heat up at the same rate.

 Whatever you choose, it's essential to make sure you find out if your valves need to be straight or angled.